MDStebel/Generic-and-Other-Functions/README.md

 # Generic-Functions
-Generic functions that can be used with any type adopting the Comparable protocol and other algoritms.
+Generic functions that can be used with any type adopting the Comparable protocol and functions using various algorithms.